rookiecoder910/wordpress-task-manager-plugin/README.md

 🧩 WordPress Task Manager Plugin

-A lightweight WordPress plugin built to learn and understand WordPress plugin development, focusing on hooks, database handling, security, and admin dashboard customization.
+A lightweight WordPress plugin built to learn and understand WordPress plugin development, with a focus on hooks, database handling, security, and admin dashboard customization.

 📌 Purpose